heartpoints/heartpoints.org/README.md

     git commit -m "brief description of change"

+## Pushing Changes from local branch to remote branch of the same name

 and push them with

     git push origin head

+## Creating a pull request

 Finally, navigate to github.com/heartpoints/heartpoints.org, and look for the prompt to create a new pull request from your newly pushed branch.
 Here, you can review your changes and if things look good, add any potential code reviewers in the upper right, add an optional explanation in the text box, and click "Create pull request"